 This program provides a funding preference for some applicants.
-HRSA will place applicants receiving the preference in a more competitive position among applications that can be funded.
+Applicants receiving the preference will be placed in a more competitive position among applications that can be funded.
 Applications that do not receive a funding preference will receive full and equitable consideration during the review process.
-HRSA staff will determine the funding factor.
-HRSA will grant a funding preference to any qualified applicant that demonstrates that they meet the criteria for the preference(s):
+HRSA staff will determine the funding factor and will grant it to any qualified applicant that demonstrates that they meet the criteria for the preference: